 Among the best ways to save for a house is by keeping more money from your paycheck.
 If your withholding is too high, the IRS is essentially holding your money for you all year round.
 Instead of getting a large tax refund, keeping your money now and investing it in an interest-bearing account will help you save up for your home.

-With SoFi Money®, you may be able to save even more money for your home and reach your savings goals that much quicker.
-SoFi’s cash management account earns competitive interest rates without charging account fees.
+With SoFi Checking and Savings®, you may be able to save even more money for your home and reach your savings goals that much quicker.
+SoFi offers an online banking app that earns competitive interest rates without charging account fees.
 And with fee-free in-network ATM access, you can save, spend, and earn all in one account.

 Photo credit: iStock/Talaj